- Optimizely Web Experimentation

-You are testing a multi-step form that appears in a modal and uses a Next button but does not load a new page.
+You are testing a multi-step form that displays in a modal and uses a Next button but does not load a new page.

-You are testing an ecommerce site and want to run an experiment that is only triggered when customers interact with the products in a particular way.
+You are testing an ecommerce site and want to run an experiment only triggered when customers interact with the products in a particular way.

-The page contains an AJAX request that executes long after the page has finished loading, and that AJAX request returns new content that must be modified.
+The page contains an AJAX request that executes after the page has finished loading and that AJAX request returns new content to be modified.

-Sometimes, when you make changes to an element, those changes appear correctly in the Editor but are not visible when the experiment runs live.
-If this happens, it is an excellent sign that you should be using conditional or manual activation.
+Sometimes, when you make changes to an element, those changes display correctly in the Editor but are not visible when the experiment runs live.
+This indicates you should use conditional or manual activation.

 Here is what happens:

-When a visitor arrives at your experiment page, the Optimizely Web Experimentation snippet executes immediately and tries to run the variation code.
+When a visitor lands on your experiment page, the Optimizely Web Experimentation snippet executes immediately and tries to run the variation code.
 However, because the new element has not been triggered to appear, the selectors for this element do not exist yet on the page.

 Optimizely cannot change the element if the selectors are not found on the page.